-New Years – that time of year where you sit down and bang your head trying to think of ways to better yourself in some shape or form.
+New Year – that time of year where you sit down and bang your head, trying to think of ways to better yourself in some shape or form.

 Wracking your brain with something that seems worthy of your precious time, yet still doable so it’s not a complete failure.

 Often, we try to think of something more grandiose and elaborate than needed, usually resulting in… well… incompletion.
 Not this year!

 What about something simple and non-time-consuming that will increase the joy in your life?
 What if you were told that this New Year you too could have relationship goals?
 No longer is that title reserved for the picture-perfect Instagrammer but for YOU, yes YOU!
 What if you were told that achieving the oh-so coveted “relationship goals” title is easy, achievable and probably a lot less painful than you think.

 Relationships fill up every corner of your life.
 So why not have good relationships?
 No, better than good, GREAT relationships!
 Strong relationships!
 Healthy relationships!
 Why not work on them?
 Almost seems silly not to!

 Relationship building is a great and very worthy goal (but don’t worry, it won’t take up too much time).